powenko/infineon_paco2_dps_lib/README.md

 ![PCB Board](https://github.com/powenko/infineon_paco2_dps_lib/raw/master/IMG_0001.jpg)

 This image is a PCB board for this project, which can work on a Raspberry Pi.
-This board, called the "Infineon Powenko Board," can be purchased at [www.ifroglab.com](http://www.ifroglab.com).
+This board, called the "Infineon optimus Board," can be purchased at [www.ifroglab.com](http://www.ifroglab.com).

 ## Table of Contents